 This is a split core 31 mix ferrite, with a .75 inch I.D. opening.
 One can wind a great many turns of wall wart power cable on this, and hence obtain tons of RFI filtering for not a lot of money.

 In all I reduced the RFI by two or three S units on some frequencies, and none on others, but on the whole, my general RFI in the shack is much lower than it was to start with.
-The same treatment yielded an almost 9 S unit reduction in one hams home.
+The same treatment yielded an almost 9 S unit reduction in one hams home, so your mileage may vary.
 So I finally had the house clean enough to go forth, and be pretty sure if I heard it, it was not me… That is very important, for me if I am going to deal with others, pointing my now RFI clean fingers at someone, I had better have my house RFI clean first.
 Again, I used my log, and I logged everything I had done to date.
 If I got into a condition, where I needed need to contact the FCC, I could now include my log, and the FCC will see that I have taken the time to make sure things are clean on my end.

 Part III deals with my constructing a loop for triangulation, and how I triangulated on several RFI sources.
 I will not cover a step by step of loop construction as there is a nice page here about that, and that is the page I used.
 I will however cover how I located, and removed several sources, showing a step by step.

 I probably should have taken images to start with, but it never occurred to me to do so.
 Here are the final images of my RFI… Each image shows plus and minus 100 KHz from the center, and most images are centered on the digital frequency for the band in question.